My story with Jesus and the church:

 How I serve at Resurrection:

-As the Missions Pastor, I oversee our work in the following areas: local missions, global missions (we support mission partners and Anglican partnerships in places like Nigeria, Cambodia, Brazil, the Middle East, Chad, etc.), and evangelism (or learning how to share Christ’s love in everyday life).
+As the Missions Pastor, I oversee our work in the following areas: local missions, global missions (we support missions partners and Anglican partnerships in places like Nigeria, Cambodia, Brazil, the Middle East, Chad, etc.), and evangelism (or learning how to share Christ’s love in everyday life).